Understanding Software Quality Assurance in Software Engineering

 SQA is a way to check if the product or service is fit for use.
 It is important not only from the customers’ perspective but also from the business perspective.
 Besides, the process helps companies maintain their competitive edge and meet clients’ expectations.

-Moreover, SQA allows the periodic review of processes and standards while establishing bassline expectations from the product.
+Moreover, SQA allows the periodic review of processes and standards while establishing baseline expectations from the product.
 It ensures the delivery of high-quality products with low maintenance costs in terms of time and money.

 Similarly, the SQA helps in detecting potential bugs with serious consequences.
 Developers can timely correct these errors during the software development cycle.
-Eventually, it helps IT teams perform root cause analysis to identify the weakness of processes wherein a defect is located.
+Eventually, it helps IT teams perform root cause analysis to identify the weakness of processes where a defect is located.

 Final Words